-In my previous article we discussed reasons why you could benefit from using a static site generator.
-To recap:
+In my previous article, we discussed how your site could benefit from using a static site generator:

 - A static site is a collection of pages contained in basic HTML files.
 You could hand-write these in a text editor, but managing assets and repeated elements such as navigation can become problematic.

-- A content management system (CMS) stores page content in a database and provides facilities to edit and apply themes.
-Management becomes easier at the expense of flexibility, performance, server requirements, security and backups.
+- A content management system stores page content in a database and provides facilities to edit and apply themes.
+Management becomes easier at the expense of flexibility, performance, server requirements, security, and backups.

-- A static site generator (SSG) is a compromise between using a hand-coded static site and a full CMS.
-You generate an HTML-only website using raw data (such as Markdown files) and templates.
-The resulting build is transferred to your live server.
+- A static site generator is a compromise between using a hand-coded static site and a full CMS.
+You generate the full site once using raw data (such as Markdown files) and templates.
+The resulting set of files is transferred to your live server.

-SSGs appear to offer the benefits of both CMS and static worlds, but they will not be suitable for every project …
+SSGs appear to offer the benefits of both CMS and static worlds, but they may not be suitable for every project …

 1. You’re On Your Own

 Contrast that with WordPress.
-A non-technical user may require installation assistance but, once done, they can edit a site and install one of the many thousands of themes and plugins available.
+A non-technical user may require installation assistance but, once that’s complete, they can edit a site and install one of the many thousands of themes and plugins available.
 They may not have the best bespoke website, but they’re running with minimal intervention.

 2. Choice Paralysis

 There are many static site generators, but even the most popular tools are used by a tiny proportion of the web community.
-You’ll need time to research, investigate and evaluate the options.
-The undisputed champion is Jekyll but, while you don’t necessarily require Ruby expertise, it will help if you’ve used the language before.
+You’ll need time to research, investigate, and evaluate the options.
+One of the first SSGs was the Ruby-based Jekyll but, while you don’t necessarily require Ruby expertise, it will help if you’ve used the language before.

 There are many CMSs, but there’s one obvious choice: WordPress.
-It powers more than one in every four websites, so help is abundant.
+It powers more than 40% of the Web, so help is abundant.
 Again, it will help if you have some PHP experience, but even a non-developer can create a reasonable website using off-the-shelf themes and plugins.